natlogica/hundred-days/r1-log.md

 ### R1D54
 Python decorators and using Flask for backend web development.
 Project is building a server and database with Flask from the ground up.

+### R1D55
+Working on advanced decorators in Flask and debugging.
+Project is building a higher/lower number guessing game with animated gifs.